top of page

 Finding Bra Freedom

-After years of work and with the help of lots of other entrepreneurial women along the way, I did it.
+But after years of hard work and determination, and with the help of other entrepreneurial women along the way, I discovered something amazing.

-In the process, I eliminated the bra, too.
-So effectively that this new construction has been awarded a patent and won two International Design Awards.
+In the process of eliminating the tight chest band and all the other hardware, I realized, I eliminated the bra, too.
+And did it so effectively that this new support system has been awarded a patent, won two International Design Awards, and sparked a bra-free clothing revolution.

 Karen Poirier, Founder